-Update on Status of Activity - This activity is fully implemented and will be ongoing with no changes or modifications.
+Update on Status of Activity - This activity is fully implemented and will be ongoing in 2022.

-Changes or Modifications - No change or modifications of this activity will be undertaken in 2021.
+Changes or Modifications - No change or modifications of this activity will be undertaken in 2022.

 Activity 2012-3: Affordable Housing Development

 Description - To facilitate development activities, HACC will utilize its authorization under the Second Amendment to the Amended and Restated Moving to Work Agreement (Amendment to Attachment D) to use Replacement Housing Factor Funds for Development under Option 3.
 HACC